JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

 ## AzAdvertizer

-Also check <https://www.azadvertizer.net> - AzAdvertizer helps you to keep up with the pace by providing overview and insights on new releases and changes/updates for Azure Governance capabilities such as Azure Policy's policy definitions, initiatives (set definitions), aliases and Azure RBAC's role definitions and resource provider operations.
+Also check <https://www.azadvertizer.net> - AzAdvertizer helps you to keep up with the pace by providing overview and insights on new releases and changes/updates for Azure Governance capabilities such as Azure Policy's Policy definitions, initiatives (Set definitions), aliases and Azure RBAC's Role definitions and resource provider operations.

 ## Final Note